 Hypoplastic left heart syndrome (HLHS) is a complex and rare heart defect present at birth in which the left side of a child's heart is severely underdeveloped.

-- Studying how regenerative therapies can strengthen the hearts of HLHS patients and delay — or even prevent — the need for heart transplants in people with HLHS
+- Studying how regenerative therapies can strengthen the hearts of patients with HLHS and delay — or even prevent — the need for heart transplants

 - Developing better ways to assess right ventricular function in HLHS and predict outcomes